 Our most popular 3-day tour with the best highlights included is also available as a Join-in Group Tour!
 The program features guided tours of the Hermitage museum, Catherine's palace in Tsarskoye Selo, Peterhof Grand Palace & park, Church on the Spilled Blood, St. Isaac's Cathedral, Peter and Paul Fortress and Cathedral, a Canal boat tour and of course, the Yusupov Palace.
 No Russain Visa required!

 By day or by night, the most spectacular view of St. Petersburg can be seen from the water.
-The unforgettable panoramas of the Hermitage, squares and enbankments.
-A city was built over 42 islands, so St. Petersburg is surrounded by water and interlaced with a complex web of rivers and canals that seem to bind the city together, while also marking the borders of its different districts and neighborhoods.
-The slow ride by Nikolsky cathedral belltower, or throught the tunnels of the wide bridges, or under the glass walkway of Mariinsky theater, where the light is barely seen on the other side is an experience you'll never forget.
-St. Petersburg's architecture means that great vistas of the city are often visible from the water, and therefore an essential part of any exploration of the city is to get out in a boat and cruise the rivers and canals of St. Petersburg.
+The unforgettable panoramas of the Hermitage, squares, and embankments.
+Built over 42 islands, Saint Petersburg is surrounded by water and interlaced with a complex web of rivers and canals.
+They seem to bind the city together, while also marking the borders of its different districts and neighborhoods.
+The slow ride by Nikolsky cathedral belltower, or through the tunnels of the wide bridges, or under the glass walkway of Mariinsky theater, where the light is barely seen on the other side, is an experience you'll never forget.
+St. Petersburg's architecture means that magnificent vistas of the city are often visible from the water.
+Therefore an essential part of any exploration of the city is to get out in a boat and cruise the rivers and canals of Saint Petersburg.

 This spectacular cathedral was inspired by the Cathedral of St. Peter in Rome.
 It is one of the city's most majestic structures.
-It was built from 1801 to 1811 to house the miracle-working Icon of Virgin Mary, called our Lady of Kazan.
-The construction was completed shortly before the war with Napoleon, thus it became the memorial to Russian victory in this war.
-The cathedral houses the banners of the defeated regiments as well as the keys to the towns conqured.
+It was built from 1801 to 1811 to house the miracle-working Icon of the Virgin Mary, called our Lady of Kazan.
+The construction was completed shortly before the war with Napoleon; thus, it became the memorial to Russian victory in this war.
+The cathedral houses the banners of the defeated regiments as well as the keys to the towns conquered.
 The grave of Russain greatest field marshal Kutuzov is also located inside.

-Explore the magnificent collections of the newly opened Faberge Museum - a unique private collection of Faberge eggs and Jewelry in Russia and in the world.
-Boasting over 4,000 items beautifully displayed in an unrivaled Shuvaalov Palace, this museum will surely be on top of your Favorite's list.
-The museum also features collection of paintings, statuetts, applied art.
+Explore the magnificent collections of the newly opened Faberge Museum - a unique private collection of Faberge eggs and Jewelry in Russia and the world.
+Boasting over 4,000 items beautifully displayed in an unrivaled Shuvalov Palace, this museum will surely be on top of your Favorite's list.
+The museum also features a collection of paintings, statuettes, applied art.

 Go underground and enjoy seeing palaces built for regular people - this is how amazing Subway Stations are in St Petersburg.
-Chrystal chandeliers, bronzeworks, marble flooring, amazing sculptures and mosaisc.
+Chrystal chandeliers, bronze works, marble flooring, amazing sculptures, and mosaics.
 Why visit another palace?
-The first stations were opened in 1955, the newest ones open every year, still rich and impressive.
+The first stations were opened in 1955, the newest ones open every year, still vibrant and impressive.

 Enjoy three delicious lunches at local Russian Restaurants.
-A typical lunch includes a salad, a cup of soup, main course and dessert.
-Vegetarian & gluten free options are available upon request.
+A typical lunch includes a salad, a cup of soup, a main course, and dessert.
+Vegetarian & gluten-free options are available upon request.
 Children under 7 (who travel free of charge) do not get an individual meal.
 It must be ordered separately.
 Please contact your manager.